 Linkage analysis in humans.
-For most of the 20th century, genome-wide linkage mapping was impractical in humans: Family sizes are small, crosses are not by design, and there were too few classical genetic markers to systematically of previous knowledge. (ii) Disease-causing mutations often cause major changes in encoded proteins. (iii) Loci typically harbor many diseasecausing alleles, mostly rare in the population. (iv) Mendelian diseases often revealed great complexity, such as locus heterogeneity, incomplete penetrance, and variable expressivity.
+For most of the 20th century, genome-wide linkage mapping was impractical in humans: Family sizes are small, crosses are not by design, and there were too few classical genetic markers to systematically trace inheritance.
+Progress in identifying the genes of previous knowledge. (ii) Disease-causing mutations often cause major changes in encoded proteins. (iii) Loci typically harbor many diseasecausing alleles, mostly rare in the population. (iv) Mendelian diseases often revealed great complexity, such as locus heterogeneity, incomplete penetrance, and variable expressivity.